omics-datascience/BioAPI/README.md

 - URL: /genes-to-terms
 - Method: POST
-- Params: A body in Json format with the following content
+- Params: A body in JSON format with the following content
   - `gene_ids`: list of genes for which you want to get the terms in common (they must be a list, and have to be in HGNC gene symbol format)
   - `filter_type`: by default "intersection", in which case it bring all the terms that are related to all the genes, another option is "union" which brings all the terms that are related to **at least** on gene.
 The third option is "enrichment", it does a gene enrichment analysis on the input of genes with [g:Profiler library](https://biit.cs.ut.ee/gprofiler/page/docs).
 This filter type has 2 extra parameters:
     - `p_value_threshold`: 0.05 by default.
 It's the p-value threshold for significance, results with smaller p-value are tagged